rushabhshah27/RushabhsBookStore/RushabhsBookStore/README.txt

 1221
 Updated the Index.cshtml file from the folder Areas/Customer/Views/Home to reflect the Product in the home page.
 Run the application and it runs successfully without any errors.

+1640
+Added 3 Products.
+They are added and updated without any error.
+Also, It is visible to the Index Page.
+Yay!